What are cookies?

 Any operation or set of operations performed on personal data, whether by automatic means, such as collection, recording, organization, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, combination, blocking, erasure or destruction.

-The NHS manager or executive, who determines the purposes for processing personal data, and who makes decisions about the security mechanisms to be used to protect such personal data.
+The New Healthcare Solutions Ltd manager or executive, who determines the purposes for processing personal data, and who makes decisions about the security mechanisms to be used to protect such personal data.

-The NHS manager, or third-party organization manager if processing is outsourced, who processes personal data according to the instructions provided by the Owner.
+The New Healthcare Solutions Ltd manager, or third-party organization manager if processing is outsourced, who processes personal data according to the instructions provided by the Owner.

 Any person, partnership, corporation, public authority, government agency, or any other entity other than the individual, Owner, Custodian, and the persons who, under the direct authority of the Owner or the Custodian, are authorized to process the data.